epitools2024/EPITECH-DOCUMENTATION/docs/c_programming/typedef_keyword.md

 The **typedef** is a keyword used in C programming to provide some meaningful names<br/>
-to the already existing variable in the C program.
-It is used to create an additional name (alias) for another<br/> data type, but does not create a new type.
+to the already existing variables in the C program.
+It is used to create an additional name (alias) for another data type, but does not create a new type.

 In short, we can say that this keyword is used to **redefine the name of an already existing variable**.